intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 ![](images/Databricks1.PNG)

-Install Analytics Zoo python environment using PyPI.
-Click **Libraries > Install New > PyPI**.
-Install official released version by texting "analytics-zoo" library.
-Or install latest [nightly build](https://pypi.org/project/analytics-zoo/#history) of Analytics Zoo with the specified version.
+Install Analytics Zoo python environment using prebuilt release Wheel package.
+Click **Libraries > Install New > Upload > Python Whl**.
+Download Analytics Zoo prebuilt Wheel [here](https://sourceforge.net/projects/analytics-zoo/files/zoo-py).
+Choose a wheel with timestamp for the same Spark version and platform as Databricks runtime.
+Download and drop it on Databricks.

 ![](images/Databricks2.PNG)

 Install Analytics Zoo prebuilt jar package.
 Click **Libraries > Install New > Upload > Jar**.
 Download Analytics Zoo prebuilt package from [Release Page](../release.md).
 Please note that you should choose the same spark version of package as your Databricks runtime version.
-Unzip it.
 Find jar named "analytics-zoo-bigdl_*-spark_*-jar-with-dependencies.jar" in the lib directory.
 Drop the jar on Databricks.

 ![](images/Databricks3.PNG)

-Make sure the jar file and analytics-zoo (with PyPI) are installed on all clusters.
+Make sure the jar file and analytics-zoo (whl) are installed on all clusters.
 In **Libraries** tab of your cluster, check installed libraries and click “Install automatically on all clusters” option in **Admin Settings**.

 ![](images/Databricks4.PNG)